ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/sodium_removal.md

 In addition we are adding microbes to the solution, because the urine passing through the dirt makes some of the dirt end up in the solution below.

+This means that more microbes will convert the Urea into Ammonia.

 Soil is negatively charged while sodium is positively charged and thus they cling to each other.

+Keep in mind that this technique of SOIL FILTERING results in ammonia instead of potassium nitrate and thus is NOT as healthy for plants!

+The reduced sodium urine is a nutrient method that is using AMMONIA for the nitrogen, but the plants do NOT like that form as much as Potassium Nitriate that we get from SOIL MICROBE PROCESSING, which takes baout 10 days or more to process.

 ---